dwp/govuk-casa/docs/plan.md

 ## Route conditions

 You can attach conditions against routes to control how the user traverses through them.
-By default, there are conditions attached to each route that will prevent them being traversed unless the "source" waypoint satisfys two conditions:
+By default, there are conditions attached to each route that will prevent them being traversed unless the "source" waypoint satisfies two conditions:

 * The user has provided some data to store against that waypoint (i.e. they've submitted a non-empty form)
 * There are no validation errors on that data